Chris67813/Project_132/README.md

 After downloading and extracting the zip file, browse through the files and open the index.html file.

-## Flask API Documentation Endpoints
+## Flask API Documentation Endpoints:

 ### /api/store